Sirius Real Estate

 Sirius Real Estate is a property company investing in business parks in Germany and the United Kingdom.

 History

 The company was established in February 2007, and was listed on the Alternative Investment Market in May 2007.
 In 2014, the company launched a listing on the Johannesburg Stock Exchange.
 The company had acquired 40 business parks in Germany by the time it transferred to the main market in March 2017.
 In March 2019, the company entered into a joint venture to invest in business parks in Germany with AXA Investment Managers.

 In November 2021, the company acquired the UK-based property business, BizSpace.

 Operations

-The company's investment portfolio was valued at £2.2 billion as at 31 March 2024.
+Sirius Real Estate owns and operates warehouses, business parks, industrial parks and offices in Germany and the United Kingdom.
+As of 31 March 2025, Sirius Real Estate reported owning and operating 2.4 million square metres of space.
+The company's investment portfolio was self-valued at £3.0 billion as of 31 March 2026.